AkhilaManchoor-3/Language-Translator/README.md

 Click the "Translate" button to see the translated text.
 Copy the translated text using the "Copy" button.
 If available, use the "Text-to-Speech" button to hear the translated text read aloud.
-Ensure you replace the placeholder API keys in the source code with your actual API keys.
-Consult the translation API's documentation for details on acquiring the necessary credentials.